About our Kiwanis club

 - Disaster Relief

-- This effort started after Hurricane Florence ravaged our community in September, 2018.
+- This effort started after Hurricane Florence ravaged our community in September, 2018 and will continue for future disasters.
 Cathi Litcher, chair, Daniel Belvins, Bill Horstmann, Larry Earle, and Kevn Eitel all had a hand in volunteering and coordinating our Club’s effort.

 - Elementary School Reading Program